Paper010/world_generator_3d/README.md

 Mine lacks a lot of things, beacuse i simply wanted to get the main parts of the game done and learn about the library.
 And yes, i had to copy the math part because i didnt understand it very well.

+## Updates
+I might eventually update it here and there and fix the bad code.
+I wont do anything about it for a while.